Questions about Pranayama and Cleansing Techniques

 A: To open the mind and body connection is the most common goal of Kapalabhati and any pranayama technique.
 Agni Sara and Kapalabhati can also be classified as cleansing techniques for the physical body.
 All of the above mentioned techniques, massage the internal organs.

-Q: How many repetitions should one reach to master these exercises?
+Q: How many repetitions to master these exercises?

 A: Mastery of any Yogic technique depends on how much time we spend practicing and how much guidance we receive along the way.
 If a student practiced one million repetitions with poor technique, mastery may never happen.
 Therefore, there is no clear cut number of repetitions.
 However, it would be wise to receive guidance from a hands-on training session with a competent Yoga guru.